FireScroll/FireScroll/README.md

 SQLite is used as the underlying storage engine.
 Each partition is a single SQLite database.

 Continuous incremental snapshots are covered in the [Backups and Snapshotting section](#backups-and-snapshotting), and used for both disaster recovery and partition remapping.

-### Raft

-Raft is used within a local region to elect a single replica of a partition to manage backups.
-No messages are sent over raft, it is purely used for leader election.

 ### Gossip